Why is Juventus' €75m signing Vlahovic struggling under Allegri? | Goal.com

 "I put the last shot in and he scored when it didn’t count," he told reporters, laughing.

-Allegri has also rubbished claims of any personal or tactical issues with Vlahovic, even going so far as to insist that he is surprised at just how well he has done since joining in January.
+Allegri has been upset by the suggestion that he is "ruining" one of the best young forwards in the world, rubbishing rumours of any personal or tactical issues with Vlahovic, even going so far as to insist that he is surprised at just how well Vlahovic has done since joining in January.

 It is certainly plausible that Vlahovic is simply being too hard on himself.
 Like many strikers, he is a perfectionist and he gets irritated when things do not go his way.